Zzoay/starter-hugo-academic/content/authors/admin/_index.md

   url: http://www.tju.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a second year master's student at Tianjin University, supervised by Dr. Meishan Zhang.
+bio: I am a second-year master's student at Tianjin University, supervised by Dr. Meishan Zhang.
 My research interest is natural language processing.

 # Interests to show in About widget
 interests: